anthonykava/zero.scalpel.fuse/README.md

-# zero.scalpel.fuse

-Perl FUSE driver for zero-storage file carving using scalpel -p Proof of Concept, tested under Ubuntu Linux 18.04 with scalpel 1.60

-## zero.scalpel.fuse.pl
+# zero.scalpel.fuse.pl

-FUSE driver in Perl for reading scalpel's audit.txt file and showing a file system that maps files it would have carved to a disk image -- this allows for zero-storage carving as you can browse and view files with only a 'scalpel -p' (preview, scalpel writes no files)
+FUSE driver in Perl for reading scalpel's audit.txt file and showing a file system that maps files it would have carved to a disk image -- this allows for zero-storage carving as you can browse and view files with only a 'scalpel -p' (preview, scalpel writes no files) -- tested under Ubuntu Linux 18.04

 Useful for me anyway, maybe not for you, but if so then enjoy.

 NO WARRANTY (MIT) -- PROOF OF CONCEPT
 @anthonykava aka Karver

-### Pre-reqs
+## Pre-reqs

 Perl modules: Cwd, Fuse, POSIX